 5 Reasons All 3PL Warehouses Should Provide Returns Management

-As a sales channel, ecommerce has been chipping away at brick-and-mortar business-to-consumer (B2C) and business-to-business (B2B) sales for years now.
-When the COVID-19 pandemic emerged, ecommerce became the go-to source for pretty much everything.
-Online sales grew by 44% in 2020, and are expected to maintain growth in the double-digits for the foreseeable future.
+As a sales channel, eCommerce has been chipping away at brick-and-mortar business-to-consumer (B2C) and business-to-business (B2B) sales for years now.
+When the COVID-19 pandemic emerged, eCommerce became the go-to source for pretty much everything.
+Online sales continue to grow, product returns volumes grow along with them.

-The rapid rise of ecommerce has come with a disproportionate increase in product returns.
 By industry estimates, 30% of all items ordered online are returned, versus just 8.9% of brick-and-mortar purchases.
-To meet their customers’ ever-changing expectations, ecommerce sellers need a robust, tech-enabled reverse logistics process focused specifically on product returns.
+To meet their customers’ ever-changing expectations, eCommerce sellers need a robust, tech-enabled reverse logistics process focused specifically on product returns.

 - Gain access to an entirely new revenue stream.
 For 3PLs, the benefits of managing reverse logistics and returns goes beyond just being able to provide additional services to customers; it also adds an entirely new revenue stream and differentiates the 3PL from competitors that have yet to make this move.
 By offering returns management to that existing customer base, a 3PL can increase its revenues by 10%-30% (based on the average online return rates).